junweihsu/TRACE/README.md

 `/path/to/TRACE/TRACE.exe -w example_H2O.gro -g example_guest.gro -a example_urea.gro -h hbond_urea.txt`

-**Note:** See [Section 3: File Format](#3-file-format) for details on file structure.
+> *Note: See [Section 3: File Format](#3-file-format) for details on file structure.*

-**Note:** We generate a total of 9 output files for analysis.
+> *Note We generate a total of 9 output files for analysis.*
-All output files are saved by default in the current working directory.
+> *All output files are saved by default in the current working directory.*
-The output file names are fixed (non-randomized), so please be careful to avoid overwriting existing files.
+> *The output file names are fixed (non-randomized), so please be careful to avoid overwriting existing files.*

 For detailed information, see Section 5.
 Output Files and Analysis.